anindo9185/Java-Shop-Test-Cases-with-JUnit/README.md

-# This is a repository for my Verification and Validation Course
+# Unit Testing of a simple Java Shop Program

+This repo is for demonstrating Unit Testing using JUnit.
+The project is a simple Java shop with payment, cart, admin, customer, product classes.

 There are 2 types of codes here.